 In certain circumstances we will suspend an application.
 This means the application will not be considered for rehousing.
-Our policy states that an application can be suspended for six months where:
+Our policy states that an existing application can be suspended for up to two years where:

-- A housing applicant owes arrears of more than one month's rent to a previous landlord, unless there is a payment arrangement in place to repay the debt and that this has been maintained for three months; - A housing applicant knowingly provides false or misleading information on their application form or deliberately withholds relevant information.
+- A housing applicant has housing related debt equivalent to more than one month's rent to a previous landlord, unless there is a payment arrangement in place to repay the debt and that this has been maintained for three months: - A housing applicant knowingly provides false or misleading information on their application form or deliberately withholds relevant information.
 If a tenancy allocation has been made on the basis of such information, the Association may seek to repossess the property; and - It is proven that a housing applicant or member of their household has a recent history of tenancy related anti-social behaviour (e.g. you have been evicted or an ASBO has been served on you).